Punjab farmers' group hold protests at toll plazas across state | Headlines

 - India

-Punjab's farmers' body on Thursday intensified their protest at several toll plazas in the state against the Punjab government for ignoring their demands.
+A Punjab farmers' group on Thursday held protests at several toll plazas against the state government to press for their demands, including farm debt waiver, remunerative prices for their crops and compensation for damage to crops.

 The Kisan Mazdoor Sangharsh Committee (KMSC) gave a call for holding protests at 18 toll plazas in the state for a month beginning Thursday to press the state government to accept their various demands, including farm debt waiver, remunerative prices for their crops and compensation for damage to crops.

-During their protest, farmers will not allow the fee to be deducted for any vehicle passing through the toll plazas, KMSC General Secretary Sarwan Singh Pandher said, adding that they are free for commuters in the state till January 15.
+During their protest, farmers will not allow the fee to be deducted for any vehicle passing through the toll plazas, KMSC Gḍeneral Secretary Sarwan Singh Pandher said, adding that they are free for commuters in the state.

+The protest will happen day and night till January 15, Pandher said.

+The KMSC had earlier given a call for holding protests at 18 toll plazas in the state for a month beginning Thursday to press the state government to accept their various demands, including farm debt waiver, remunerative prices for their crops and compensation for damage to crops.

 He alleged the apathetic attitude of the state government towards the issues of farmers.